-Student Criminal Defense
+Student Criminal Defense Lawyer in Wake County

 The Raleigh–Durham–Chapel Hill area of North Carolina became known as the Research Triangle largely because of the prominent universities that attracted scores of college students.
 Major institutions of higher learning in this region include Duke University, the University of North Carolina at Chapel Hill (UNC), North Carolina State University (NCSU), Wake Technical Community College (Wake Tech), Meredith College, Shaw University, and William Peace University.